citp/privacy-policy-historical/d/do/doo/doofinder.com.md

-> *The following text is extracted and transformed from the doofinder.com privacy policy that was archived on 2016-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160627220717id_/http%3A//doofinder.com/en/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the doofinder.com privacy policy that was archived on 2016-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161120165210id_/http%3A//www.doofinder.com/en/privacy-policy) for the most accurate reproduction.*

-# Doofinder's privacy policy
+# Doofinder | Doofinder's privacy policy

 ## General Information